frankelzeng/reionization/README.md

 3. I am using the standard flag "cc -std=c99 -Wall -o gif" for compilation

 4. Running command (e.g.): ./gif 50000 500000000 >

+5. Use bash command "time ..." to calculate the running time of the program